benjaminhyw/rails-online-shop/README.md

 * UX for the shopper's view should be visual, maybe a grid of product images, should encourage spending time and slow browsing.
   *  Edit/Delete/etc. links should not be visible to a regular user.
 * Have a responsive layout and make it mobile friendly.
+* Include flash error messages :heavy_check_mark:
-* Include flash error and success messages
+* Include flash error success messages